The Tomb of the Cybermen: Missing episodes and subsequent airings

+Shortly following the story's recovery, the serial was aired as a preview screening in Soho.
+It was aired at BAFTA in 1992 at a panel, dubbed Tombwatch, that was held in coordination with the fan club known as the Doctor Who Appreciation Society.
+This panel featured many involved with production of the story.
 On 24 February 2013, the episode aired in the United States on BBC America as part of a year-long celebration and acknowledgement of the 50th anniversary of Doctor Who.
 Prior to the episode's airing that evening, a short documentary was aired which featured interviews with former, current and original Doctor Who production staff who shared their memories and perspectives of Patrick Troughton.
-It also appeared on Australian Broadcasting Corporation's iView exclusively, part of their celebration for Doctor Who's 50th anniversary.

 Reception

 Following the transmission of the first episode, the BBC's Head of Drama Sydney Newman personally congratulated Peter Bryant on what he had seen, which Bryant later recalled: "Coming from the man who created Doctor Who that was the ultimate compliment, even more so seeing as it was my first job as producer."
-However, the serial also attracted controversy.
-On 26 September 1967, Kit Pedler appeared on the BBC series Talkback, hosted by David Coleman, to defend the serial against parents who thought it was too violent.
+Many other BBC higher-ups were also significantly pleased with the story, though it did attract controversy with some viewers, who thought it was too violent.
+On 26 September 1967, Kit Pedler appeared on the BBC series Talkback, hosted by David Coleman, to defend the serial.